markgordon22/Dublin-slang/README.md

 * I want to be able to edit, delete the words that I added to the site.
 * I want to be able to edit, delete my profile that I created.
 * I want to be able to see words added by other users of the site.
-* I want to be able to contact the site's site owner over any query or issue I may have now or in the future.

 ## Site owner user stories

 * To give site accessibility even if user has not created an account.
-* To allow users to soley edit, termiante their own additions.
+* To allow users to soley edit, delete their own words that they have added.
-* To be easily contacted should the user have any problems or concerns.
 * To be able to delete any material added by a registered user which falls under misconduct of site regulations.

 # User Requirements and Expectations